jacobdj117/backup_manager/README.md

 Backup Manager is a tool used to create redundant and incremental copies of a target directory to a local filesystem.
 It's ideal use case is to assist with projects that are too large for for an online backup service, such as git, to be economical.
 For example, the use case that inspired the creation of this tool is backing up music projects, which can end up containing hundreds of audio files, Digital Audio Workstation (DAW) (project files), signal chains, MIDI maps, and even video files if a song will be released with an accompanying video.

 It is recommended that the system that will run the tool has access to multiple hard drives, either through a physical, local connection, or through a network.
-This will allow the redundant copies to be made on diferent physical devices, safequarding against equipment failure.
+This will allow the redundant copies to be made on different physical devices, safeguarding against equipment failure.

 # Usage